• Skip to primary navigation

 • Add in beef broth, pepper, and thyme sprigs.
 Bring the soup to a boil, then reduce the heat to maintain a simmer.
 Cover the pot and simmer for 15-30 minutes.

-• When the soup is almost ready, heat the broiler and slice your baguette.
-Broil the baguette slices until golden on both sides.
+• When the soup is almost ready, heat the broiler and dice your baguette.
+Broil the cubes slices on a sheet pan until golden on all sides.

 Share your results on Instagram!Mention @planeatpostrepeat or tag #planeatpostrepeat !